pabloviquez/til/ubuntu/set_server_time.md

 The command above updates the machine to the time given my `time.nist.gov` server.

+## Reference

+List of servers and more details about the protocol: http://www.pool.ntp.org/en/use.html

 ## Troubleshoot

 ### the NTP socket is in use, exiting